 6. Can a child I foster share a bedroom with one of my own children?

 At Key Assets we will only place a child in a home where he or she will have their own bedroom (unless they are a same gender sibling group).

 7. Can I still go out to work and be a foster parent?

 At Key Assets, we think that the high quality care, which we consider every one of our children and youth need, is best achieved by having one parent at home full time.
 Our parents are part of a professional and dedicated team and we offer you a professional fee which reflects your commitment and the challenges of the work.
 We do recognize however, that some parents wish to continue to work part time, or work from home.
 In such cases, we may agree to process the application so long as the parent is available to prioritise the child’s needs, including being available during school holidays, attending meetings and training and that the parent’s work does not impact on the quality of care provided.

 8. Can I choose how long I want children and youth to stay with me?

-Before you are approved as a carer with us, we will have discussed the different types of placements that are needed.
+Before you are approved as a parent with us, we will have discussed the different types of placements that are needed.
 You can decide which type of placements would suit you best.
 If you would prefer emergency or temporary placements, you do need to be aware that it isn’t always possible to know at the beginning of a placement exactly when a child will move on.

 9. Can I choose which age group or gender I would prefer to foster?

 It is possible to have some say in the age group or gender of the child you foster.
 You do need to bear in mind, however, you are far more likely to have continuous placements if you are willing to take a child of any age or gender.
-We watch each family and child as carefully as possible taking into account the needs of the child and the skills you have to offer as foster carers.
+We match each family and child as carefully as possible taking into account the needs of the child and the skills you have to offer as foster parents.

 Children and youth who are fostered can be in any age from birth to 18 years old.
 The majority of the children referred to Key Assets are 8+.